shivaaang/boston-311-analysis/README.md

 ![Jupyter Notebook](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=jupyter)
 ![Parquet](https://img.shields.io/badge/Data%20Format-Parquet-informational?logo=apacheparquet)

 This repository contains the complete, reproducible data pipeline for acquiring, cleaning, and preparing over 2.5 million Boston 311 service requests from 2015 to 2024.
-The primary goal of this phase was to address significant data quality issues, particularly the recovery of over 660,000 records with missing location data, to create a robust, analysis-ready dataset.
+The primary goal of this phase was to address significant data quality issues, particularly the recovery of over 650,000 records with missing location data, to create a robust, analysis-ready dataset with an exceptional 98.6% retention rate.

 **Project Status:** Data Acquisition and Cleaning phase is **complete**.
 The final output is a single, cleaned Parquet file located at `data/processed/boston_311_cleaned.parquet`.